 Instead of creating a function object for the parameter and generating a call, the compiler could emit the following code:

-To make the compiler do this, you need to mark the
+To make the compiler do this, mark the

 lock() function with the